Scientific Name

 Description

-Crassula barbata is a monocarpic succulent with a usually solitary rosette or proliferating from the base to form small groups.
-It grows up 1.2 inches (3 cm) tall.
-Leaves are green to grey-green, glabrous but margin with dense, long white ascending-spreading cilia.
-They are up to 2 inches (5 cm) long and up to 1.6 inches (4 cm) wide.
-Up to 1 foot (30 cm) tall spikes of small, white to pinkish flowers appear in spring.
-After flowering, the rosette will die.
+Crassula barbata is a biennial or annual succulent that forms a basal rosette of smooth, green to grey-green leaves with long white marginal cilia.
+It grows up 1.2 inches (3 cm) tall (excluding inflorescence), usually solitary or proliferating from the base to form a small clump.
+The leaves are obovate to almost circular, up to 1.4 inches (4 cm) long and up to 1.4 inches (3.5 cm) wide.
+The old ones remain attached to stems.
+An up to 1 foot (30 cm) tall spike-like inflorescence with small, white to pinkish flowers appears in spring.
+The plan is monocarpic, meaning the rosette will die after flowering.
 Fortunately, the dying rosette usually produces several basal rosettes that can be detached and grown on to repeat the cycle.

 Hardiness